-TOPO is a consortium of community groups and organisations (see page 11 for more about the consortium and its story) interested in developing and running the neglected Old Post Office on Eden Street - or, failing that, another central Kingston space - as a community hub.
-It would be a typical "Asset Based Community Development", for which there is a world-wide knowledge base.
+TOPO is a consortium of community groups and organisations (see page 14 for more about the consortium and its story) interested in developing and running the neglected Old Post Office on Eden Street - or, failing that, another central Kingston space - as a community hub.
+It is a typical Asset Based Community Development5, for which there is a world-wide knowledge base and an institute.
+The consortium began with the following supporters, some of whom are members of the TOPO steering group and sub-groups that produced parts of this prospectus:

-The consortium began with the following supporters, some of whom are members of the TOPO steering group and sub-groups that produced parts of this prospectus: ■ Creative Youth ■ Fusion Arts ■ Greener Kingston ■ Kingston Eco-op ■ Kingston Environment Centre ■ Kingston Environment Forum ■ Kingston Fairtrade Group ■ Kingston Green Radio ■ Recovery Initiative Social Enterprise ■ Save the World Club ■ Transition Town Kingston...
+■ Creative Youth ■ Fusion Arts ■ Greener Kingston ■ Kingston Eco-op ■ Kingston Environment Centre ■ Kingston Environment Group ■ Kingston Fairtrade Group

+■ Kingston Green Radio ■ Recovery Initiative Social Enterprise ■ Save the World Club

+Transition Town Kingston...